Peta Murgatroyd Baby Photos Coming Soon? Shai Aleksander Born In New York

 — Maksim Chmerkovskiy (@MaksimC) January 4, 2017

 Now, just about everyone is waiting for Peta Murgatroyd baby photos!
-Fans of the Dancing With The Stars couple have been stalking their social media accounts, hoping that Peta and Maks will share a picture of their newborn son soon.
+Fans of the Dancing with the Stars couple have been stalking their social media accounts, hoping that Peta and Maks will share a picture of their newborn son soon.

 The couple has been very candid about baby-to-be and Peta Murgatroyd even did a couple of Facebook Live videos, answering questions about her pregnancy and her little boy over the past few months.
 Maks and Peta also shared a bunch of photos from their blue baby shower two weeks ago.
 For this reason, fans believe that baby pictures are going to be posted at any moment.

 Maks Chmerkovskiy and Peta Murgatroyd will likely release baby photos in the coming days, perhaps once they have left the hospital and settled in with their new bundle of joy at home.
-As many new parents know, spending that first 24-48 hours with a newborn is very special and it seems fair to assume that Maks and Peta are just taking everything in.
+As many new parents know, spending that first 24 to 48 hours with a newborn is very special and it seems fair to assume that Maks and Peta are just taking everything in.

-It is believed that the couple has been visited by their family members at the hospital, as Maks’ brother, Val Chmerkovskiy, announced that he’d be meeting his nephew and that he wouldn’t be attending the Dancing With The Stars Live show in Richmond because he was about to become an uncle.
+It is believed that the couple has been visited by their family members at the hospital, as Maks’ brother, Val Chmerkovskiy, announced that he’d be meeting his nephew and that he wouldn’t be attending the Dancing with the Stars live show in Richmond because he was about to become an uncle.
 He then posted the exciting announcement for his fans to see.

 Shai Aleksander Chmerkovskiy????????
 5:34am 01/04/17